History, tourist information, and nearby accommodation

 Another royal connection was John of Gaunt, 1st Duke of Lancaster, who held the manor in the late 14th century.

-Cawston was a thriving centre of the woollen industry during the Middle Ages, and was known for its worsted cloth and flannel.
+Cawston was a thriving centre of the woollen industry during the Middle Ages and was known for its worsted cloth and flannel.
 In the 18th century the area gained a reputation of a different sort - as a centre for smuggling.
-Perhaps the smugglers stopped in for pint at the Bell Inn, built in 1673 (the date is carved on a beam in the bar).
+Perhaps the smugglers stopped in for a pint at the Bell Inn, built in 1673 (the date is carved on a beam in the bar).
 The date must refer to a time before The Bell became a pub, for the first known licensee comes from 1830.

 On Norwich Road is the Duel Stone, commemorating the last duel fought in Norfolk, in 1698.
 This illegal duel took place between Sir Henry Hobart, of Blickling Hall, and a lawyer named Oliver Le Neve.
 Hobart received a fatal wound, and Le Neve fled the country, only to return 2 years later when he was pardoned.

 Just four miles distant is the stately home of Blickling Hall.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 NEARBY HISTORIC ATTRACTIONS